SoumiryaSarangi/OS-CA-Automated-Deadlock-Detection-Tool/USER_GUIDE.md

 ```

 **What it means:**
-- Kill one or more processes
+- Kill process P0
-- Their resources become available
+- Its resources (R0) become available
-- Other processes can continue
+- Other processes can now continue

-#### 2. Resource Preemption
+#### Resource Preemption

 **Example:**
 ```